MicrosoftDocs/xamarin-docs/docs/tools/dotnet-embedding/limitations.md

 Currently .NET Embedding does not support bitcode on iOS, which is enabled for some Xcode project templates.
 This will have to be disabled to successfully link generated frameworks.

+* For iOS, bitcode is optional to submit apps to Apple's AppStore.
+Xamarin.iOS does not support it for iOS since the generated bitcode is “inline assembly”.
+This provides no benefit on the iOS platform because it can’t be optimized server-side, but makes binaries larger and build times longer.

+* For tvOS and watchOS, bitcode is required for submitting apps to Apple's AppStore.
+Xamarin.iOS supports bitcode on tvOS (as "inline assembly") and watchOS (as "LLVM/IR") to fulfill this requirement.

+* For macOS, bitcode support is currently not required, nor supported by Xamarin.Mac.

 ![Bitcode Option](images/ios-bitcode-option.png)